QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/labs/lab-06-bot-business-documents.md

 1. Open the **Constants.cs** file.

 1. Edit the string values to match your Azure environment resources.
 Since you've created and tested the index in Postman, you should have these readily available.
-If not, you can open the Azure portal and locate your Azure Search service to get the needed information.
+If not, you can open the Azure portal and locate your Azure Cognitive Search service to get the needed information.

 + Search service name
 + Search service key